Ronald D. Pogue

 Prior to coming to CCC, John served at St. Andrew’s Episcopal Church in Ann Arbor, MI.
 He also was organist at St. John’s Episcopal Cathedral and Historic St. Paul Lutheran Church, both in Denver.
 He holds music degrees from Indiana University, Butler University, and Illinois Wesleyan.

-Dr. Christopher Reynolds, Associate Director of Music and Organist, has been at Christ Church Cranbrook since December 2009.
+Dr. Christopher Reynolds, Associate Director of Music, has been at Christ Church Cranbrook since December 2009.
 At CCC, he accompanies the Parish Choir, provides service music for all services, and other duties in the Music Department.
-Dr. Reynolds also serves as Communications Assistant, where he is responsible for preparing the weekly service and announcement leaflets.
+Dr. Reynolds is also responsible for preparing the weekly service and announcement leaflets.

 Prior to coming to Michgian, Christopher was the Organist & Choirmaster at St. Mark’s Episcopal Church in Boonsboro, MD.
 He also served as Music Director for the Shenandoah University Collegiate chapter of Phi Mu Alpha Sinfonia and also served as President for the Shenandoah University Collegiate chapter of the American Choral Directors Association.